Exclude words from Google search (4 Simple Steps)

 To refine your search and find information from reliable sources, you can use quotation marks to search for a specific phrase.

-For example, you can search for “climate change polar bear” “scientific study” to only show results where the words “climate change,” “polar bear” and “scientific study” appear together in that exact order.
+For example, you can search the phrase in quotation marks for “climate change polar bear” “scientific study” to only show results where the words “climate change,” “polar bear” and “scientific study” appear together in that exact order.

 This will help you to get more relevant and reliable information for your research paper.